Shigeru Onishi: Posthumous career

 In 2021, Steidl published the first monograph on Onishi's photographic works titled A Metamathematical Proposition, which was designed and edited by Manfred Heiting, a preeminent photography collector, researcher, and educator, in collaboration with MEM.
 The volume contains an essay by Ryuichi Kaneko in which he tries to position Onishi within the larger history of Japanese photography and modern photography, he writes: Having blasted onto the photography scene in the late 1950s, Shigeru Onishi never found a place for himself there, despite being noticed by some critics and periodicals.
 And although he earned praise for the works he presented as part of the Informalism movement's glamorous worldwide activities, It is fair to say that his photographic output immediately preceding his transition to abstract ink has been almost totally overlooked...
 This may well be because he refused to situate his own creations within critical frameworks that fit their visual style or methods, such as Informalism or subjective photography… I am confident that his photography has the potential to reframe our historical understanding of post-war Japanese photography, and yet more, to deconstruct the very institution of modern photography.

+In 2026, the Tokyo Station Gallery organized Onishi Shigeru: Photography and Painting, the artist’s first major museum retrospective in Japan, accompanied by an exhibition catalog that included essays by Mitsuhiro Wakayama, Stefano Turina, and Yoshiko Suzuki.
+In 2026, the Tokyo Station Gallery organized Onishi Shigeru: Photography and Painting, the artist’s first major museum retrospective in Japan, accompanied by an exhibition catalog that included essays by Mitsuhiro Wakayama, Stefano Turina, and Yoshiko Suzuki.